Design-Collective/wordpress-cookbook1/README.md

 Essentially, it configures a VM and also extracts the wp-content directory from the wordpress dir inorder to manage it as a submodule.

+You can use https://github.com/Design-Collective/wordpress-chef-boilerplate to get started with a project using this cookbook.
+The project includes a Berkshelf File,  Thorfile, Vagrant and Knife.rb.

 Requirements
 ============